kankenny/weather-app/README.md

-# Webpack Template
+# Weather Application

-This webpack template/boilerplate was formatted according to colt steele's full webpack tutorial.
+This project is in partial fulfillment for the full stack JavaScript boot camp offered by The Odin Project.
+This demonstrates asynchronous JavaScript

 ## Authors